-It’s good to understand how to manage all of the claim funds that make up such a complex payout structure can help you more easily navigate the claims process.
+Understanding how to manage all of the claim funds that make up such a complex payout structure can help you more easily navigate the claims process.

-Why returning a payout does not decrease premiums
+Why returning a payout does not decrease home insurance premiums

 Filing a property insurance claim can increase your annual premium once it’s time to renew your policy.
-However, returning a claims payout or a partial payout won’t help return your premium to its original rate.
-Your premium is largely based on the frequency of claims, not the amount paid out.
+However, returning a claims payout or a partial payout won’t help return your homeowners insurance premium to its original rate.
+Your premium is based on both the frequency of claims and the amount to which they are paid.
 Even if you return some of the money, the claim is still part of your insurance history.
 Claims that result in larger payouts may cause your home insurance premium to increase more than a smaller claim, but even if you return some money to lower your claim payout, it’s not likely that you’ll return enough to offset a premium increase.

 Additionally, receiving overpayment for a claim is rare.
-You may also receive payment in stages, with the final check issued after the insurance company receives a certificate of completion to confirm both the final cost and the actual repairs.
+You generally receive payment in stages, with the final check issued after the insurance company receives a certificate of completion to confirm both the final cost and the actual repairs.
 You may need to provide invoices and photographs to show that the work is completed.
-In some cases, your contractor may request a “direction to pay,” which requests they be paid by the insurance company rather than the homeowner.
-In this situation, you may need to confirm the work was done properly before your insurer pays the contractor the final installment.
+In some cases, your contractor may request a “direction to pay,” which asks that they be paid by the insurance company rather than the homeowner.
+In this situation, you may need to confirm the work was done properly before your home insurance company pays the contractor the final installment.

-Once the work is completed, you’ll submit the Certificate of Completion (COC), which verifies the funds were used to complete the required repairs.
-If you’re covered for replacement cost value, you’re first receive payment for the actual cash value of your damaged belongings.
-Then once you submit the COC, your insurer will initiate the release of depreciation funds and pay you for the remaining balance.
+- Once the work is completed, you’ll submit the Certificate of Completion (COC), which verifies the funds were used to complete the required repairs.
+Once the repairs are completed, your insurer will initiate the release of the remaining balance.

 Also, remember that your deductible is subtracted from the claim amount you receive from your insurance company.
-While a higher deductible typically saves you money on your annual premium, it does mean you’ll pay more out of pocket when it comes time to file a claim.
+While a higher deductible typically saves you money on your annual premium, it does mean you’ll pay more out of pocket following a claim.

 If you fail to complete the repairs outlined by your insurance company, you may be denied future claims or your coverage may be canceled.
 That’s because insurance companies have a legal obligation to provide compensation to restore the building to its condition before the loss and unrepaired damage increases risk of further expense and potentially liability concerns.

-There may be some circumstances in which you have leftover money in a claim payout.
+There may be some circumstances in which you have leftover money in a claim payout, although this is rare.
 The adjuster’s estimate takes into account market rates for labor and materials.
 But those actual numbers can change, and you may experience marginal savings in the repair process.
 For instance, your contractor may secure wholesale prices, which can lower overall repair costs compared to the initial estimate.